cmppoon/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/url-rewrite-tyk-oas.md

 ---

 ## Overview
-Tyk's [URL rewriter]({{< ref "/transform-traffic/url-rewriting" >}}) uses the concepts of triggers and rules to determine if the request (target) URL should be modified.
+Tyk's [URL rewriter]({{< ref "transform-traffic/url-rewriting" >}}) uses the concepts of triggers and rules to determine if the request (target) URL should be modified.
 These can be combined in flexible ways to create sophisticated logic to direct requests made to a single endpoint to various upstream services (or other APIs internally exposed within Tyk).

-URL rewrite triggers and rules are explained in detail [here]({{< ref "/product-stack/tyk-gateway/middleware/url-rewrite-middleware" >}}).
+URL rewrite triggers and rules are explained in detail [here]({{< ref "product-stack/tyk-gateway/middleware/url-rewrite-middleware" >}}).

-When working with Tyk OAS APIs the rules and triggers are configured in the [Tyk OAS API Definition]({{< ref "/tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc#operation" >}}); this can be done manually within the `.json` file or from the API Designer in the Tyk Dashboard.
+When working with Tyk OAS APIs the rules and triggers are configured in the [Tyk OAS API Definition]({{< ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc#operation" >}}); this can be done manually within the `.json` file or from the API Designer in the Tyk Dashboard.

-If you're using the legacy Tyk Classic APIs, then check out [this]({{< ref "/product-stack/tyk-gateway/middleware/url-rewrite-tyk-classic" >}}) page.
+If you're using the legacy Tyk Classic APIs, then check out the [Tyk Classic]({{< ref "/product-stack/tyk-gateway/middleware/url-rewrite-tyk-classic" >}}) page.

 ## Configuring the URL rewriter in the Tyk OAS API Definition

-The URl rewrite middleware can be added to the `operations` section of the Tyk OAS Extension (`x-tyk-api-gateway`) in your Tyk OAS API Definition for the appropriate `operationId` (as configured in the `paths` section of your OpenAPI Document).
+The URL rewrite middleware can be added to the `operations` section of the Tyk OAS Extension (`x-tyk-api-gateway`) in your Tyk OAS API Definition for the appropriate `operationId` (as configured in the `paths` section of your OpenAPI Document).

 For the basic trigger, you only need to enable the middleware (set `enabled:true`) and then configure the `pattern` and the `rewriteTo` (target) URL.
 The design of the Tyk OAS API Definition takes advantage of the `operationID` defined in the OpenAPI Document that declares both the path and method required by the basic trigger.